lojain123/pdsnd_github/README.md

 ### Date created
-Created on the 15th of August
+Created on the 15th of August.

 ### Project Title
-Explore US Bikeshare Data
+Explore US Bikeshare Data.

 ### Description
-Calculate statistics and build an interactive invironment where a user chooses the data and filter for a dataset to analyze
+Calculate statistics and build an interactive invironment where a user chooses the data and filter for a dataset to analyze.

 ### Files used
 Project.py

 ### Credits
-NidalShater's Repository was a great Inspo and very helpful
+NidalShater's Repository was a great Inspo and very helpful.